lucianoayres/blog/_posts/2024-12-08-A-Practical-Guide-to-Using-Ollama-Structured-JSON-Output.md

 Whether you’re extracting basic information, detailed data, or analyzing images, structured JSON output helps standardize your workflows and makes your integrations more reliable.

+## Get the Code

+Access the complete code on [GitHub](https://github.com/yourusername/ollama-structured-outputs-demo).
+Clone the repository, install dependencies, and run the examples in the `examples` folder to try out Ollama’s structured JSON output.

 ## Sources & Resources

 - [Ollama Blog: Structured Outputs](https://ollama.com/blog/structured-outputs)